 You don’t look at a flock flying overhead and picture property damage on the wing.
 Those warblers in the backyard sound sweet without a hint of harm to home or business.
 Our Arizona birds don’t intentionally hatch disastrous plots, but their lifestyle can cause an astonishing level of damage.
 Here are four destructive ways that birds wreak havoc on houses and commercial buildings.

 They’re your feathered friends, and we appreciate the beautiful birds here in Arizona too.
 Still, no one wants an avian version of “Sharknado” descending on the house or fouling the office.
 If you’re concerned that budgies around your property are moving in a little too close, give us a call.
-Here at Burns Pest Elimination, we specialize in handling all kinds of Phoenix and Tucson pests on the fly.
+We specialize in handling all kinds of Phoenix and Tucson pests on the fly.